rahilmodi97/ECE6310_Intro_to_Computer_Vision/README.md

 * Lab2 - Optical Character Recognition.
 In this lab we had to implement a matched filter (normalized crosscorrelation) to recognize letters in an image of text.
 After applying Matched Spatial Filter and normalizing it a binary image was outputted which showed white dots at places where the letter e was located in the original image.
-Original Image is on the left, center image is the MSF convoluted image and on the right is the binary image.

 Original Image: